MdTouhidulHaque/ECE_740_SkinLesion_Project/README.md

 The results of the CNN and ML models are stored in the `results` folder.

 ### Dataset
-The preprossed dataset can be accessed via the following link:
+The preprocessed dataset can be accessed via the following link:
 **[https://drive.google.com/drive/u/2/folders/1XGLP4fpHKGOcs7fzKkjyD15wUEJ3BpJ2]**

 ### Extracted Features